Art Galleries in Bend Oregon

 Art lovers will be delighted to find that art is not just confined to galleries in Bend; it is everywhere you look.
 Thanks to a public initiative called Art in Public Places.
 Bend is home to 39 pieces of original public art on display in prominent locations through the city, ranging from a flying phoenix at 14th & Galveston to a bronze sculpture of dancing salmon outside the Bend Public Library.
 In 2005, Americans for the Arts honored these sculptures as being among the most innovative approaches to public art in the country.

-Finally, a few inventive artists in Bend have organized to bring the gallery experience outside, with the Art in the High Desert Festival, every year at the end of August on the shores of the Deschutes River.
-One hundred juried artists from around the country display their ceramics, paint, photography, sculpture, jewelry, glass, wood and fiber arts.
-The festival organizers believe that much of the success of the festival is due to the growing cultural reputation of the city as a destination for the arts.
+Enjoy the gallery experience outside with the Art in the High Desert Festival every year at the end of August on the shores of the Deschutes River.
+More than 100 juried artists from around the country display their ceramics, paint, photography, sculpture, jewelry, glass, wood and fiber arts.
+The festival organizers believe much of the success of the festival is due to the growing cultural reputation of the city as a destination for the arts.